-Contingency management is not used in a vacuum.
+Contingency management does not happen in a vacuum.
 It is usually not the sole treatment people receive.
 It is an added inducement.
 It reinforces veterans’ resolve to stop using and is a psychological tool.

 After such programs end, some people may start using again, but that is true of every addiction treatment and every chronic illness.
 Clients who participate in contingency management programs are more than 100% more likely to achieve abstinence.
-Contingency management has a higher retention rate than all but one other method: MAT, which is also disliked and distrusted by many critics.
+Contingency management has a higher retention rate than any method, except MAT. which is also disliked and distrusted by many critics.

 It is a well-known fact that SUDs affect people’s behaviors.
 People with SUD sometimes steal cash and sell belongings, theirs and other people’s, to finance their habits.

 People in treatment and contingency management do not have a greater likelihood of engaging in such behaviors.
 In a 2014 randomized trial, there was no difference in rates of drug use, cravings, or high-risk behaviors among trial participants who received cash, vouchers, or neither.

 Spending one thousand dollars per client for cash and prizes for a contingency management (CM) program is a large expense.
 It may be difficult to acquire government funding for this amount.

 This amount does not even include the costs of conducting urine drug tests twice a week.
 Governments and private donors may resist contributing to CM programs because they may consider them bribes for people to remain sober.

 But $1,000 per client was just the amount used in early trials for the technique.
 Subsequent trials and programs have been less expensive but have proved effective.